Generation Z: what's your vision of work?

 Generation Z and its relationship to work

-Among all the things that Generation Z understands differently, and which sets it apart from its elders, the relationship to work is a key one.
+Among all the things that Generation Z understands differently, and which sets it apart from its elders, the relationship with work is of particular importance.
 The Zoomers' vision and expectations of the professional world were forged in childhood.
 The young people of this generation have witnessed at first hand their parents' work patterns, which are often intense and spread over long working hours.

 The other notable difference between Generation Z and its predecessors, which completely changes the relationship with work of the past, concerns temporality.
 Rather than being fully embodied in a career and a profession, this generation projects itself more in terms of missions.
 Very long-term careers concentrated on the same activity are not very attractive to these young people.
 While a few decades ago this was a reassuring aspect, synonymous with stability and even prosperity, today's new entrants to the job market tend to want to depart from this pattern as far as possible.